-Mayo Clinic doctors trained in heart conditions (cardiologists), cardiologists trained in heart rhythm disorders (electrophysiologists) and other doctors evaluate and treat people who have atrial flutter and related conditions.
+Mayo Clinic doctors trained in heart conditions (cardiologists), cardiologists trained in heart rhythm disorders (electrophysiologists) and other doctors evaluate and treat people with atrial flutter and related conditions.

 To diagnose your condition, your doctor will discuss your symptoms and your medical and family history, and conduct a physical examination.
-Your doctor may order several tests to determine the cause and severity of your condition and determine the most appropriate treatment for your condition.
+Your doctor may order several tests to determine the cause and severity of your condition and determine the most appropriate treatment for your condition, including:

 - Blood tests.
 Blood tests may be used to check your potassium and thyroid hormone levels in your blood, which may lead to atrial flutter or atrial fibrillation.